36890641/PortforlioProjects/README.md

    		po.product_code = s.product_code AND
    		po.date = s.date;

--- Create a report for net sales
+-- Create a report for net sales--

 	SELECT
             *,
     	    net_invoice_sales*(1-post_invoice_discount_pct) as net_sales
 	FROM gdb0041.sales_postinv_discount;

--- Finally creating the view `net_sales` which inbuiltly use/include all the previous created view and gives the final result
+-- Finally creating the view `net_sales` which inbuiltly use/include all the previous created view and gives the final result--

 	CREATE VIEW `net_sales` AS
 	SELECT
             *,